simma-ezio/Simha_V1/README.md

 - This project was conceptualized and founded by Rajasimman M.
 - It is open for collaboration, learning, and contribution.
 - All contributors will be credited.
-- Please **do not claim the project idea as your own** in other forums or platforms.

 ### 📜 License